-Masks optional, social distancing not enforced at Louisiana State Capitol
+Masks, social distancing no longer required for visitors at state Capitol

 Latest Weather Blog

-BATON ROUGE - Soon the Louisiana State Capitol building will resemble a February 2020 type of atmosphere.
+BATON ROUGE - Soon, the Louisiana State Capitol building will take another step toward normalcy.

-Based on Governor Edwards' lift of the mask mandate Tuesday, the Capitol has released new guidelines for visitation.
+Based on Governor John Bel Edwards' lift of the mask mandate Tuesday, the Capitol has released new guidelines for visitation.

 Starting Monday, May 3, individuals will be able to decide if they want to wear a mask or not.
 Masks will still be available at the front door, but gloves will no longer be supplied.